-In March this year, Barbara Voorhies traveled to Guatemala and visited with two of our partners there, Asociación de Mujeres Ixpiyakok / Ixpiyakok Women’s Association (ADEMI) and Instituto para la Superación de la Miseria Urbana de Guatemala / Institute for Overcoming Urban Poverty in Guatemala (ISMUGUA).
+In March 2018, Barbara Voorhies traveled to Guatemala and visited with two of our partners there, Asociación de Mujeres Ixpiyakok / Ixpiyakok Women’s Association (ADEMI) and Instituto para la Superación de la Miseria Urbana de Guatemala / Institute for Overcoming Urban Poverty in Guatemala (ISMUGUA).
 She went to learn about their work in community organizing, health, and agriculture.

 Below she shares a brief photo essay of her visit to ADEMI, including captions she has written of what she observed.
 Barbara wrote to us following her trip that she was struck by, “how the momentum of improving a community spreads into other areas.”

 This first photo shows women from Chapati presenting how they promote local economic development.